 Let’s examine some round-by-round targets for the Eagles in the first three rounds of the upcoming NFL Draft.

-First round, 6th overall: Ja’Marr Chase (WR, LSU), Caleb Farley (CB, Virginia Tech), Justin Fields (QB, Ohio State)
+First round, 12th overall: Caleb Farley (CB, Virginia Tech), Jaylen Waddle (WR, Alabama), Micah Parsons (LB, Penn State)

 When healthy, Rondale Moore is the most dangerous player with the football in his hands.
 He played in just seven games over the past two years due to lower-body injuries, but his 2018 season was absurd.
 As a true freshman, Moore racked up nearly 1,500 scrimmage yards and 14 total touchdowns.
 Plays like this show how explosive he is with the football.
 Sirianni’s offense needs playmakers in open space and Moore fits that perfectly.